Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 Other systems science and complexity theorists have also demonstrated that algorithmic complexity is a more robust measure than graph entropy for quantifying a system's complexity and evolvability~\cite{zenil2018review,morzy2017measuring}.
 Such concepts can explain the emergent behaviours of life, even at higher orders and multiscalar processes.
 For instance, the insights of evolutionary graph theory into higher-order network motif impact on fixation times have implications for designing populations to optimise the discovery of solutions in complex adaptive landscapes, pointing to teleonomic processes at work in molecular evolution networks~\cite{kuo2024}.
 Evolutionary game theory-based models using concepts of evolutionary strategies for the optimisation of search space in molecular constructions, and replicator equations, can serve as alternatives to chemical graph/network entropy for explaining the stability and emergence of complex molecular networks~\cite{Veloz2014, Cressman2021}.
 Based on algorithmic information theory, but also at the intersection of other fields like distributed computation, complex networks, and cybernetics, it has been demonstrated that both game-theoretical approaches and network complexity can be unified into a theoretical framework~\cite{Abrahao2017publishednat,Abrahao2018ComplexSystemsjournal,Abrahao2021bEmergenceAIDPTRSA} that subsumes both evolutionary processes and network dynamics, e.g. for both local selection, adaptative and global synergistic relationships.

 More recently, process biologist Jaeger has pointed out that Assembly Theory does not explain or quantify evolution and selection as claimed, and uses these terms too broadly.
-Jaeger notes that Assembly Theory's use of metrics like a structure's self-assembly through recursively combining objects over minimal paths and predicted abundance based on rule weights is not novel, as they are ``special cases'' of previously established algorithmic complexity measures like Huffman coding~\cite{jaeger2024} (as approximating Shannon entropy).
-He points out that Assembly Theory repackages these principles of algorithmic probability and complexity schemes in a new context.
+Jaeger notes that Assembly Theory's use of metrics like a structure's self-assembly through recursively combining objects over minimal paths and predicted abundance based on rule weights is not novel, as they are ``special cases'' of previously established metrics~\cite{jaeger2024}.

 Due to the multiscalar complexity and goal-directed behaviours exhibited across living and engineered systems, the traditional binary categories of organic and inorganic do not fully capture this continuum or evolutionary (adaptive) spectrum.
 Emerging fields in synthetic biology and soft matter systems are demonstrating that life comprises diverse, hybrid forms with programmable, self-producing (autopoietic) properties.
-Further discussion of extrinsic vs intrinsic complexity measures can be also found in~\cite{abrahao2024}.
+Further discussion of extrinsic vs. intrinsic complexity measures can also be found in~\cite{abrahao2024}.

-While the strategy of calling Shannon entropy and $\mathbf{LZ}$ compression by another name has proven fruitful for the authors of Assembly Theory, it has done a disservice to science and good scientific practice and communication.
+While the strategy of calling Shannon entropy and LZ compression by another name has proven fruitful for the authors of Assembly Theory, it has done a disservice to science and good scientific practice and communication.
 It has proven to be very successful in breaking into the review and news cycle systems, conferring on it a sense of breakthrough and novelty.
-However, all of AT's results can be reproduced with naive statistical tools without resorting to new theories or indexes that make grandiose claims, as we have shown here and in previous work~\cite{Uthamacumaran2024,abrahao2024}.
+However, all of AT's results can be reproduced with naive statistical metrics without resorting to new theories or indexes that make grandiose claims, as we have shown here and in previous work~\cite{Uthamacumaran2024,abrahao2024}.